kuali/rice/scripts/jpaconverter/README.md

                               classes referenced by OJB files.
 ```

+## Recommendations

+1. Upon first run, use the `--errorsonly` flag.
+This will give you the smallest output and allow you to review any expected problems with the translation by altering the classes or OJB mapping files.

 ## Configuration Options

 All the elements below should be set in the Groovy configuration file.
 See the provided `config-sample.groovy` for examples and use it as a starting point.